pypa/packaging.python.org/source/specifications/core-metadata.rst

 .. versionadded:: 1.0

-Version of the file format; "1.2" is the only legal value.
+Version of the file format; legal values are "1.0", "1.1" and "1.2".

+Automated tools consuming metadata SHOULD warn if ``metadata_version`` is greater than the highest version they support, and MUST fail if ``metadata_version`` has a greater major version than the highest version they support (as described in :pep:`440`, the major version is the value before the first dot).

+For broader compatibility, build tools MAY choose to produce distribution metadata using the lowest metadata version that includes all of the needed fields.

 Example::